strongbox/strongbox-docs/Maven-Indexer.md

 - Some artifacts have gone missing (hdd error, or somebody removed them and you need to restore one, or a whole batch of them manually directly on the file system without not using the REST API)
 - You have added/removed some artifact(s) manually on the file system and would like to update the index

+# Packed Indexes

+## What Are Packed Indexes?

+// TO DO

+## How Are Packed Used?

+// TO DO

+## When Are Packed Indexes Generated?

+Packed indexes are generated when the index for a repository is rebuilt.
+They are not generated when a re-indexing request for a path in the repository is executed.

 # Information For Developers

 The code for the Maven indexing is located under the [strongbox-storage-indexing](https://github.com/strongbox/strongbox/tree/master/strongbox-storage/strongbox-storage-indexing) module.